 It doesn’t have to be huge, but make sure it’s soft enough that you can fold it and pack it into your carry on!

-Assuming you’ll want to go out at night, you’ll have to pack a few basics that will always save the day.
+Assuming you’ll want to go out at night, you’ll have to pack a few basics that are probably already in your winter wardrobe.

 I never go anywhere without a black pair of skinny jeans.